radrohit/movie_project/readme.md

 and on codeenvy web server

 ### Instruction on local server: ###
-Run in command line start.bat on movie_project direction to start the server
+Run in command line start.bat on movie_project directory to start the server

 ### Instruction on Codeenvy webserver ###